 Centralized Identity Access Management

 The major architectural shift of applications out to the cloud has made identity access a crucial component of a modern infrastructure.
 A permissions-based access management tool should be able to secure authentication by utilizing user behavior to identify current and historical access requests from registered devices across multiple locations in order to deny or approve logins.
-Volta is partnered with IAM (Identity Access Management) company Okta.
+Okta, an IAM (Identity Access Management) company, is a Volta partner.
 Okta’s IAM product creates one central point of truth, logically organized around the user, so that one constant of identity is the hub for credentialing application access.
 Identity management and endpoint security must work together so that students can authenticate and access university resources or be denied authentication based on anomalous behavior.

 Start with Security Awareness Training

 Of course, human error is always the greatest vulnerability in the social engineering age.
 One of the easiest and least costly defenses to combat cyber criminals is internal security awareness training.
 Consider implementing training modules for students and staff so they can become more educated on attacker tactics.
-Training tools like KnowBe4 can automate regular phishing email tests to edu addresses to track how the community is interacting with suspicious content, and then send reports to individuals who are not exhibiting the smartest email behavior.
+Training tools like KnowBe4 can automate regular phishing email tests to edu addresses.
+This helps track how the community is interacting with suspicious content.
+It then sends reports to individuals who are not exhibiting the smartest email behavior.
 Check out Security Awareness Training from Volta and KnowBe4.

-The perimeter has fully disappeared and the threat surface area for higher education has expanded massively in the era of social distance learning.
+The perimeter has fully disappeared.
+So the threat surface area for higher education has expanded massively in the era of social distance learning.
 Colleges and universities are going to have a hard time facing the increased frequency and severity of cyber attacks alone.
 Legacy anti-virus and traditional network security cannot withstand the evolution threat vectors on the workforce.
-Luckily there are next-gen solutions offering a range of products that integrate easily to provide the modern security posture schools need to protect the data entrusted to them while meeting regulatory requirements.
+Luckily there are next-gen solutions offering a range of products that integrate easily.
+These next-gen solutions provide the modern security posture schools need to protect the data entrusted to them.
+Additionally, they also meet regulatory requirements.